System Design Space

 Common Mistakes

-Mini Checklist Before Production
+Checks Before Production

-1Active/passive health checks are enabled.
+1Active and passive health checks are enabled.

-2Slow-start and graceful connection draining are configured.
+2Slow start and graceful connection draining are configured.

-3Metrics include p95/p99, backend saturation, and retry-storm rate.
+3Metrics cover p95/p99, node saturation, skew, and retry-storm rate.

 Related chapters